Euspinolia militaris

-Euspinolia militaris is a species of wasp in the family Mutillidae.
-Though it is a wingless wasp, it has sometimes been referred to by the name panda ant.
+Euspinolia militaris is a species of velvet ant in the family Mutillidae, a group of wasps.
+Despite its common name “panda ant”, it is not a true ant.

 Description

-This species was discovered in 1938, and inhabits the Chilean sclerophyll forests.
-It has been referred to as the "panda ant" due to its coloration, consisting of a white coat covering all of its head except the eyes, and black and white spots appearing over the rest of its body.
-The coloration is aposematic, serving as a warning to predators of its painful and powerful sting.
-Females are wingless and males have wings.
-They measure up to 8 mm in length.
+The species was described in 1938 and is endemic to Chile, where it inhabits sclerophyll forests.
+It is commonly known as the "panda ant" due to its distinctive black-and-white coloration, with dense white setae covering most of the head except the eyes, and contrasting dark markings on the body.
+The coloration is aposematic, serving as a warning to potential predators of its defensive sting.
+Females are wingless, while males possess wings.
+Adults measure up to 8 mm in length.

 Biology

-Euspinolia militaris are solitary parasitoids of mature larvae or pre-pupae of other insects, as is true of other mutillids, with females using the ovipositor to insert eggs into host brood cells, and for stinging (for defense).
-The color patterns of a female wasp is what helps the male wasp differentiate between another male and a female.
-Like other mutillids, during mating the males are presumed to lift females and proceed to mate while airborne.
-After mating, the female mutillid enters an underground bee or wasp nest where she lays an egg, and the mutillid larva then feeds off of the host larva and eventually kills it.
+Euspinolia militaris is a solitary parasitoid of mature larvae or pre-pupae of other insects, as is typical of mutillids, with females using the ovipositor both to insert eggs into host brood cells and for defense.
+Like other mutillids, males are presumed to lift females during mating and copulate while airborne.
+After mating, the female enters an underground bee or wasp nest where she lays an egg, and the mutillid larva feeds on the host larva and eventually kills it.

 Stridulation

-This species produces sound in response to threats from potential predators via stridulation, as do other mutillids, though this species is unusual in having a strong ultrasonic component to the sounds it produces.
+The species produces sound in response to threats from potential predators via stridulation, as do other mutillids, though this species is unusual in having a strong ultrasonic component to the sounds it produces.
 Compared to other mutillids studied, the distress stridulation emitted by E. militaris has a larger number of pulses and a longer duration in the forward notes.
-Furthermore, its chirp durations and repetition intervals are longer and emitted at lower rates.
+Additionally, its chirp durations and repetition intervals are longer and emitted at lower rates.